-In C++, data type bool
+In C++, data type bool is

 used to represent Boolean data.
-Each bool
+Each bool constant or variable contains one of

-two values:true
+two values:true or false.

-are two C++ constants.
+true and false are two C++ constants.

-has the value 1.
+true has the value 1.

-has the value 0.
+false has the value 0.

-If a testing expression is not of bool
+If a testing expression is not of bool type,

-it is coerced to bool
+it is coerced to bool type automaticaly when it is

 evaluated.

-A nonzero value is coerced to true
+A nonzero value is coerced to true and a zero value is coerced to false.

-Relational Operators | |
+| Relational Operators | |

-C++ Symbol | Description |
+| C++ Symbol | Description |

-== | equal to |
+| == | equal to |

-!= | not equal to |
+| != | not equal to |

-> | greater than |
+| > | greater than |

-< | less than |
+| < | less than |

->= | greater than or equal to |
+| >= | greater than or equal to |

-<= | less than or equal to |
+| <= | less than or equal to |

 number1 < number2is evaluated to

-if the value stored in number1
+true if the value stored in number1 is

-less than the value stored in number2
+less than the value stored in number2, and evaluated to

-false
+false otherwise.

-When a relational operator is applied between variables of type char
+When a relational operator is applied between variables of type char,

 the assertion is in terms of where the two operands fall in the collating